comiccruncher/comiccruncher/README.md

 ## Deployment

 Deployment is janky: no Puppet, no Terraform, no Kubernetes -- 10's are for work!
 Jobs in `.circleci/config.yml` run the tests, build the application binaries, and pop the binaries directly onto the server...

+The latest tagged release is production (not master), so a CircleCI build that deploys to production is triggered any time a release occurs.

 ## Pull Requests